mailsac/mailsac-integration-test-java/README.md

             System.out.println("Email sent successfully");
         }
+        // ...
     }
     ```

-8. Add test.
+6. Add test.
 Use a `for` loop to check if the message was received by scanning the recipient inbox periodically.
-If the recipient inbox is not empty, a message was found and it verifies the message content:
+If the recipient inbox is not empty, and a message was found, the test verifies the message content:

     ```java
     public class AppTest {